 Once you have decided to buy a guitar for your kid the next big decision is: What kind of guitar do you want to invest in as the first guitar for your child?
 Many, if not most, middle-aged boys and daughters are likely to choose an electric guitar, simply because of the “coolness” factor.
 Yes, it is accepted that it is easier to play, mainly because the strings are more comfortable to play.
 However, in my opinion, the acoustic guitar is a better way to learn the basic principles of the guitar.
 Here are some factors to consider before making a decision.

-The most important aspect of any guitar is that it must have good playable action.
+The most important aspect of the best half size acoustic guitar is that it must have good playable action.
 What this means is, the strings must be close to the fret board to make them easy to press.
 When the strings are too high, the person attempting to learn to play usually quits in frustration.
 They find it too hard.
 The saddest part is they think that it is something wrong with them.
 I am emphasizing the playability of the guitar so strongly because when the strings are too high, many kids find it difficult to learn to play guitar and this forms the main reason why many people quit guitar playing.
 So, playability should be the core factor in choosing the right acoustic guitar for your kid.

-Right Size Guitar For A Child’s Age:
+Matching The Best Half Size Acoustic Guitar To A Child’s Size & Age:

 Depending on your child’s age, the size of the acoustic guitar you buy for them will vary.
 If your child is not older than 7, it might be best if you had a half guitar, which is about 30 to 33 inches in length.
 Whereas children between 8 and 11 years old may be more suited for a 3/4 size guitar.
 This is about 35 to 38 inches in length.
 Usually, once a child is 12 years old, there should be no problem playing the normal acoustic guitar.